gpg-wks-server is a server side implementation of the

 It also has features to ease the setup and maintenance of a Web Key

 When used with the command --receive a single Web Key Service mail is processed.
 Commonly this command is used with the option --send to directly send the crerated mails back.
 See below for an installation example.

 The command --cron is used for regualr cleanup tasks.
 For example non-confirmed requested should be removed after their expire time.
 It is best to run this command once a day from a cronjob.

 The command --list-domains prints all configured domains.
 Further it creates missing directories for the configuration and prints warnings pertaining to problems in the configuration.

 The command --check-key (or just --check) checks whether a key with the given user-id is installed.
 The process return success in this case; to also print a diagnostic, use option -v.
 If the key is not installed a diagnostics is printed and the process returns failure; to suppress the diagnostic, use option -q.
 More than one user-id can be given; see also option with-file.

 The command --remove-key uninstalls a key from the WKD.
-The process return success in this case; to also print a diagnostic, use option -v.
-If the key is not installed a diagnostics is printed and the process returns failure; to suppress the diagnostic, use option -q.
+The process returns success in this case; to also print a diagnostic, use option -v.
+If the key is not installed a diagnostic is printed and the process returns failure; to suppress the diagnostic, use option -q.

 The command --revoke-key is not yet functional.

 gpg-wks-server understands these options: